reignite/burnout.io/content/actionables.md

 There is no benefit if the toll is so great that your personal life and relationships suffer.

-Make sure when you aren't in the office, you spend some time doing something completely unrelated to IT.
-I get it, we're all passionate about what we do, but if your hobby happens to be the same as your job, you'll experience burnout much faster.
-If you are finding this hard to do, schedule in one or two nights a week and communicate that you won't be available that night.
+Make sure when you aren't in the office you spend some time doing something completely unrelated to IT.
+We are all passionate about what we do, but if your hobby happens to be the same as your job, you may experience burnout much faster.

 ## 2. Determine if it's an external pressure.
 * Management says they need that new feature *now*.
-* You're not allowed to fix the technical debt and end up just applying band-aids to everything, which means you're constantly fighting fires.
+* You're not allowed to fix the technical debt and apply band-aids instead.
+* You're constantly fighting fires.
-* You're the only reason the systems stay running, but you have to work 60 hours a week to make it happen.
+* The only reason everything is working is because you put in too many hours a week.

 If these sorts of situations sound familiar and you're burning out, it's time for the external factors to change.